spe-uob/RewardProcessingAppPublic/README.md

 Presently, there is a wide array of research focusing on the important role of emotions in decision making and how the change in our mental processes and logic impact our critical-thinking skills.
 However, most of this research is based on artificial mood-manipulation strategies in controlled laboratory settings.
 This makes it difficult for the results from these studies to ascertain that this reflects our true decision-making capabilities.
 This brings us to the importance of our app, where we are able to monitor decision-making skills in response to day-to-day fluctuations in a real-time manner using a gamified approach.

-## Our Client
+## Our Clients
-Our client is Conor Houghton, an associate professor in Computer Science at University of Bristol, and Kimberley Beaumont, a postgraduate student in Digital Health and Care at University of Bristol.
+Our clients are Conor Houghton, an associate professor in Computer Science at University of Bristol, and Kimberley Beaumont, a postgraduate student in Digital Health and Care at University of Bristol.

 ## Stakeholders
+- Client (Conor Houghton from UoB)
+- RewardProcessingApp Team
+- Mentor (Kejia Zhang)
-Client(Conor Houghton from UoB), RewardProcessingApp Team, mentor (Kejia Zhang), end-user(who are easily affected by mood, especially experiencing mood disorders.)
+- End-user (who are easily affected by mood, especially those with mood disorders)

 ## User Stories
 - As a player, I want to play this game with the same strategy as the real-world settings, know the impact of mood on decision-making and to get the state of mind.